 Individual Technical Papers: SAE International published 120+ technical papers on UAS.
 To browse the collection of standards, books, and technical papers, visit https://saemobilus.sae.org/

+Telecommunications Industry Association (TIA)

+The Telecommunications Industry Association (TIA) represents manufacturers and suppliers of global communications networks through standards development, policy and advocacy, business opportunities, market intelligence, and events and networking.
+TIA enhances the business environment for broadband, mobile wireless, information technology, networks, cable, satellite and unified communications.
+Members' products and services empower communications in every industry and market, including healthcare, education, security, public safety, transportation, government, the military, the environment, and entertainment.
+TIA is accredited by the American National Standards Institute (ANSI) as a standards developing organization (SDO).

+Engineering Committee TR-14 is responsible for the ANSI/TIA-222, Structural Steel Standards for Steel Antenna Towers and Supporting Structures standard and ANSI/TIA-322, Loading, Analysis, and Design Criteria Related to the Installation, Alteration and Maintenance of Communication Structures.
+TR-14 is launching a new UAS working group to draft a telecom specific document for use case scenarios on work flow enhancement and best practices on data management.
+This includes the configuration of telecommunications towers and management of structural data as well as carrier audits.

 Underwriters Laboratories, Inc. (UL)

 For more than 100 years, Underwriters Laboratories (UL) has been a leader in facilitating the safe introduction of new technologies through hazard-based safety engineering, research, and testing.
 UL Standards are the culmination of a broad stakeholder collaboration drawing from the very best in scientific methodology, testing expertise, and input from diverse stakeholders – from industry to academia, regulatory to retail, manufacturers to end-users – via UL’s consensus-based standards development process.